The College Catalog

 Take courses related to your career path and explore your interests.
 General Education at LVC allows students to add a second major or minor, study abroad, or change their major.
 And transferring to LVC has never been easier!

 LVC’s Honors Program is a living-learning experience for a select group of curious, passionate, action-oriented students.
-It combines specialized academic and out-of-class opportunities, including designated Honors courses in the Constellation LVC curriculum that focus on hands-on, immersive learning, and interdisciplinary exploration.
+It combines specialized academic and out-of-class opportunities, including designated Honors courses in the General Education curriculum that focus on hands-on, immersive learning, and interdisciplinary exploration.

 ADMISSION CRITERIA